MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-devtest-to-labs.md

     ![Screenshot that shows Contoso virtual machines.](./media/contoso-migration-devtest-to-labs/contoso-vms.png)
     *Figure 25: Contoso VMs.*

  1. Contoso can now restore its development databases from backups or by using a code generation process to build the schema on the VMs.
-With SQL Server Management Studio already installed through the artifacts, these are simple tasks that don't require installing any tools.
+With SQL Server Management Studio already installed through the artifacts, these tasks are simple and don't require installing any tools.

 ## Clean up after migration